iivanoo/covid-apps-observer/code/README.md

 $ # Move into the code directory
 $ cd code

-$ # Install all the required packages needed by covid-apps-observer
+$ # Install all the required packages
 $ python -m pip install -r requirements.txt
 ```